Custom Professional Development Workshops for Your School or District

 Leading and Learning in Innovative Schools and Districts

 Technology can play a powerful role in expanding the possibilities of learning environments, but technology alone does not change schools.
 Leadership plays an essential role in ensuring that new technologies are paired with innovative and effective pedagogical practices.
 This workshop is for leaders of learning - principals, superintendents, IT directors, and academic leaders - to help develop a vision for how technology and pedagogy investments will improve student learning.
 We will outline key characteristics of successful technology leadership and discuss frameworks and models that help create and sustain a culture of innovation.
 In all, participants will leave the program with a greater comprehension of leadership around emerging technologies, a deeper understanding of effective technology integration, and an action plan for leading change in their school.

 The Flipped Classroom

-Digital storytelling, in the broadest sense, is about weaving together narrative, imagery, voice and music into media-rich presentations.
+Digital storytelling, in the broadest sense, is about weaving together narrative, imagery, voice, and music into media-rich presentations.
 In this workshop, we will look at the "Hows and Whys" of facilitating digital storytelling projects.
 We will examine examples of successful projects including identity narratives, oral histories, social issue documentaries, language activities, math and science demonstrations, and presentations of art and music.
-Participants will experience the process of creating a digital story through a hands-on exploration of popular online digital storytelling tools.
+Participants will experience the process of creating a digital story through a hands-on exploration of popular digital storytelling tools and apps.
 Finally we will look at ways teachers can evaluate these projects through process and product rubrics.